 As a DTP student in your first year, you will undertake the majority of the taught components of your training programme in a modern purpose-designed Doctoral Training Centre (DTC) located in the heart of the University’s South Parks Road Science Campus, shared by the DTP and the other CDT programmes.

-The co-localisation of six interdisciplinary life science graduate programmes in the DTC, each with its own distinctive remit and student cohorts, provides a unique opportunity for students in the DTP to establish friendships and scientific collaborations with graduate researchers from a wide range of academic backgrounds, with expertise and interests ranging from mathematical modelling of biological systems to medical imaging and drug discovery.
+The co-localisation of the DTP with other life science graduate programmes in the DTC, each with its own distinctive remit and student cohorts, provides a unique opportunity for students in the DTP to establish friendships and scientific collaborations with graduate researchers from a wide range of academic backgrounds, with expertise and interests ranging from mathematical modelling of biological systems to environmental research, medical imaging and drug discovery.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.